Q: Do I need to bring my own water?

 Q: Is this event family-friendly?

 Yes, kids are welcome!
-Depending on how many kids are expected, we will assess specific programming and activities, so if you're thinking of bringing kids, please register early.
-Note that all campers will need to be ticketed, regardless of age.
+Depending on how many kids are expected, we will assess specific programming and activities.
+If you're bringing kids, please register early and communicate any needs.
+All campers will need to be ticketed regardless of age.

-Q: Do I need to be a technology person to attend?
+Q: Do I need to be a tech person to attend?

-No, DWeb Camp Cascadia is for anyone who cares about: technology for human agency, distributed benefits, mutual respect, humanity, and ecological awareness.
-Campers have been artists, scientists, farmers, designers, community organizers, as well as technologists of various kinds.
+No, DWeb Camp Cascadia is for anyone who cares about technology for human agency, distributed benefits, mutual respect, humanity, and ecological awareness.
+Ecologists, artists, scientists, retirees, farmers, designers, activists, community organizers and people from all walks of life have contributed to the creation of this event.

 Q: What's happening at Camp?